 Subject Matter Competency

-All teacher credential candidates must demonstrate competency in their specific subject matter area prior to student teaching and the student teaching seminar (MALT 652).
-In the state of California, this requirement can be met by successful completion of one of the alternatives described below:
+All teacher credential candidates must demonstrate competency in their specific subject matter area prior to student teaching or internship and the student teaching seminar.
+In the state of California, this requirement can be met by successful completion of one of the alternatives described below.

-Prior to completion of the credential program, students must complete the following:
+Prior to completion of the credential program, students must complete the following (unless otherwise stated by the California Commission on Teacher Credentialing or by Executive Order):